aniljava/leela-variations/README.md

 # Running on windows (Not tested)
 1. Download windows version of leela and edit script to change the filename.
 Other things should work without problem.
-2. Download GTP Version.
+2. Download GTP Version from : https://sjeng.org/leela.html

-# Todo
+# Further improvement
 - Extend variation using actual extended play in branches as well (Will take forever to finish a game though).